Travel

-In this post I’m sharing how I evolved from photographer to creative director of the photography services?
+In this post, I’m sharing how I evolved from photographer to creative director of the photography services.
 For years, I dabbled with a camera without knowing what I was doing.
 When I got my first camera, digital was not around; it was all film.
 I learned the f/16 rule, but that was about it.
 I didn’t understand the technical side of photography.
 It was a way to express myself rather than to be technical about it.

 That was always the downside of photography.
 Considering it as a technical tool rather than an art form.
 For many people, photography is purely technical and is a means for a geek to demonstrate their know-it-all.
-That’s why photography was the domain of men for such a long ti
+That’s why photography was the domain of men for such a long time

 The key to evolving my photography style was learning about artificial lighting.
 Understanding light opened up a whole new world for me.
-For years I would call myself a natural light photographer; you know why?
+For years, I would call myself a natural light photographer; you know why?
 Because I was too scared to handle studio lighting.
-I may have tried once or twice, and the results were disappointing.
-Because I didn’t know how to control the shadows falling on a face.
+I may have tried once or twice, and the results were disappointing because I didn’t know how to control the shadows falling on a face.
 You can make someone look pretty grim if there’s too much shadow on a face, even if your model is 18 years old!

 I took hundreds of courses to learn about light, but nothing beats practice.
 I get that you can’t ask a model to stand in front of your light for hours, so why not start with a mannequin?
 That way, you can move around the face.
 See the different options depending on where you are placing the light.
 I’m sharing how I learned about lighting for portraits.